Taxation of Partnerships

 Starting a Partnership

 Partners can be individuals, trusts, estates, corporations, associations, or even another partnership.
-A partnership may also be classified as, or part of, a syndicate, group, pool, joint venture, or other unincorporated organization as long as the organization is not a corporation, trust, or estate.
+A partnership may also be classified as, or part of, a syndicate, group, pool, joint venture, or other unincorporated organization if the organization is not a corporation, trust, or estate.
 IRC §7701

 A general partnership can be started by simple agreement — it does not even have to be a written agreement, although it should be, since it will prevent many problems.
 Without a written agreement, state law may determine the dispute.